-MWRA has already made substantial progress towards increased automation and central monitoring and control of its water and wastewater systems and facilities.
-Substantial investments have been made in implementing such systems for the Deer Island Treatment Plant and Nut Island Headworks, and Supervisory Control and Data Acquisition System (SCADA) implementation is ongoing within the water conveyance system.
-The recommended wastewater SCADA system and associated business practices will support a single philosophy for central monitoring and control of all MWRA facilities and systems.
+MWRA has implemented automation and central monitoring and control of its water and wastewater systems and facilities.
+Substantial investments have been made in implementing such systems for the Deer Island Treatment Plant, and Supervisory Control and Data Acquisition System (SCADA) implementation is fully operational at the wastewater transport facilities and the water conveyance and treatment system.